 Families already have experience helping their child work through challenges, and they typically know their child's strengths and interests.
 Families can use this knowledge to provide great at-home support.
-School staff may also be more important than ever to families.
+During times of crisis or stress, school staff may serve as an important support to families.
 They can serve as a lifeline, a link to other students and human contact, a learning advisor, a link to resources, a coach for students, and a meaningful partner to families.
 Some of these roles are familiar, and some are new.
-The ways of providing support may look and feel very different, but comfort and expertise takes practice.
+The ways of providing support may look and feel very different, but comfort and expertise takes practice and good communication.